-Living in isolation can take a toll on anyone, but seniors are particularly at risk of experiencing a low quality of life as a result.
+Living in isolation can take a toll on anyone, but seniors are particularly at risk of experiencing adverse effects from living on their own.
 Isolation and loneliness can contribute to a host of physical and mental health challenges, from anxiety and depression to high blood pressure, heart problems, and cognitive decline.

-As you age, you experience several major life changes, such as retiring from a fulfilling career or having your children move out of the house and start more separate lives with their own spouses and children.
-Additionally, you may find it harder to get around or establish new social circles, which can lead to a detrimental cycle of becoming increasingly withdrawn and isolated when you age in place in Washington.
+As you age, you experience several major life changes, such as retiring from a fulfilling career or having your children move out of the house and start more separate lives with their spouses and children.
+Additionally, you may find it harder to get around or establish new social circles, leading to a detrimental cycle of becoming increasingly withdrawn and isolated when you age in place in Washington.

-For others, even daily activities, such as preparing meals and maintaining personal hygiene, become more challenging.
-If you have no one around to assist with these tasks or check in on you, you or your elderly parent could be in danger of more severe health risks.
+For others, once simple daily activities, such as preparing meals and maintaining personal hygiene, become more challenging.
+If you have no one to assist with these tasks or check in on you, you could be in danger of more severe health risks.

 Attending to Your Needs

 You get help with the tasks that make life difficult, like cleaning and cooking, and enjoy the best parts of life with peace of mind for you and your loved ones.
 For residents requiring additional clinical care services, many facilities offer an array of services performed by trained nursing staff or care professionals.
 Resident care plans will be evaluated and created on a case-by-case basis that evolves as you need them to.
 In a community like Village Green senior living in west Seattle, you can move seamlessly to a more supportive facility within our campus to get the care you need without leaving your familiar community.
 Continuous care facilities offer a range of options, from independent living to assisted living, so you get just the right fit at every stage.